spiceai/spiceai/docs/criteria/connectors/beta.md

 Support for federation in a connector is classified as:

-- ☑️: Partial federation.
-The connector supports partial federation and query push down.
+- ☑️: Partial filter push-down.
+The connector supports partial filter push-down in queries.
 - ➖: No federation.
 The connector does not support federation or query push down.

-##### Partial Federation
+##### Partial Filter Push-down

-- [ ] The connector supports filter federation within a single dataset for common use case columns (e.g. `select * from my_dataset where id = 1`)
+- [ ] The connector supports filter push-down within a single dataset for common use case columns (e.g. `select * from my_dataset where id = 1`)
   - Common use case should be determined at the discretion of the DRI for the connector.
-  - For example, the GitHub connector should support filter federation for the author, state and title of issues.
+  - For example, the GitHub connector should support filter push-down for the author, state and title of issues.

 #### Test Coverage